Here is the big idea, the Vision Rhythm we focus on during Vision Season:

 Living under Christ's rule, we are "beings from the future."

 Wild as it sounds, Jesus has taken part of the future and put it into us already by his Holy Spirit.
 We are not just waiting for his future; we are living the future already!
 In the future, he will reign over all territories, all political powers, and all ethnic groups.
-But he already reigns over us who honor him as our King, and he is already changing us the way he will change the whole world when he rules it all--not yet as completely but clearly headed in that direction.
+But he already reigns over us who honor him as our King, and he is already gradually changing us the way he will finally change the whole world when he rules it all.

 Bottom line of the big idea: